ibm-cloud-docs/containers/cs_istio.md

         ```
         {: screen}

-      2. Register the `istio-ingressgateway` load balancer IP by creating a DNS host name.
+      2. Register the `istio-ingressgateway` load balancer IP by creating a DNS subdomain.
         ```
         ibmcloud ks nlb-dns create --cluster <cluster_name_or_id> --ip <LB_IP>
         ```
         {: pre}

-      3. Verify that the host name is created.
+      3. Verify that the subdomain is created.
         ```
         ibmcloud ks nlb-dns ls --cluster <cluster_name_or_id>
         ```